Riham2025/DeclaringAnObjectWithParentClassorInterfaceType/ClassOrInterface.md

-﻿## 🧠 Title: Declaring an Object with Parent Class or Interface Type
+﻿## 🧠 Title: Declaring an Object with Parent Class or Interface Type :

+This means: